MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/issues-connection-after-implementing-cipher-suite-policies.md

 ## Cause 2

-**TLS_DHE Ciphers Enabled** - This issue also occurs when the client or server is hosted on Windows 2012, 2016, and higher versions.
+The TLS_DHE Ciphers might be enabled.
+This issue occurs when the client or server is hosted on Windows 2012, 2016, and higher versions.
 Despite both OS versions possessing the same cipher (TLS_DHE*), Windows 2012 and 2016+ handle cryptography keys within the TLS differently.
 This can result in communication errors.

 ## Solution 2